Codeinwp/woocommerce-product-addon/readme.txt

 🌍 **Travel and Tours**: Streamline bookings by enabling customers to choose destinations, accommodation types, and extra activities with image options.
 Dynamically display different options based on user selections for a smoother, more personalized experience.

-👕 **Custom Apparel**: From custom socks to personalized shirts, allow customers to select fabrics, colors, and even upload their own designs.
+👕 **Custom Apparel**: From custom socks to personalized shirts, allow customers to select fabrics, colors, and even upload their designs.
 PPOM’s flexible nature makes it ideal for fashion e-commerce that thrives on personalization.

 ### See what real users talk about us: